 No matter what career you’re aiming for this year, doing your homework will always help you stand out from the crowd.

 Yes, we shouldn’t judge books by the cover.
 But interviewers form opinions on interviewees as soon as they walk in the door.
 Make sure you make the best first impression by dressing appropriately.

-You wouldn’t go up on stage and give a speech without preparing, so don’t walk into your interview without practicing first.
-Start by practicing basic answers in the mirror.
+You wouldn’t go up on stage and give a speech without preparing, so don’t walk into your interview without practising first.
+Start by practising basic answers in the mirror.
 You’ll be able to work on your posture and facial expressions this way.

 It’s also a good idea to practice with another person.
 Get them to act as the interviewer and do a rehearsal.
 If you can find someone in the management consultant space to do this with you, that’s a huge bonus.